-Welcome to the Fall 2013 semester of Community Medical School, a series of evening lectures where you'll learn from the top faculty experts who teach and inspire the next generation of physicians and scientists at the University of Vermont College of Medicine and Fletcher Allen Health Care, Vermont's academic medical center.
+Welcome to the Community Medical School, a series of evening lectures where you'll learn from the top faculty experts who teach and inspire the next generation of physicians and scientists at the University of Vermont College of Medicine and Fletcher Allen Health Care, Vermont's academic medical center.

 Each presentation reviews a current medical science topic in an easy-to-understand format, including informational handouts and a question-and-answer session following the lecture.
 Join us for a lecture this spring in UVM's Carpenter Auditorium.

 PLEASE NOTE: Pre-registration helps us plan for the evening's lecture; it does not guarantee seating.
 Seating is on a first-come, first-served basis.

 Community Medical School Spring 2014 Schedule